 Download a version with letters in the notes for a non-pianist, in Em

 Whereas the key of Ebm is the lowest written version, the arrangement in Am is the highest:

 My primary purpose in giving students rounds is to teach them to sing independently: to hear a harmony, and yet carry their own line.

 Therefore, we might do a lot of very slow singing so as to savor each new blending of sound.

 What is the meaning of the word "haida" in the Hebrew Chassidic round or song?
 Apparently (I don't speak Hebrew!), it is like singing "lah-de-dah-de-dah" or the like in English.

 Here is another performance of Haida that I found fun - some cute children.
-For me, these performances are over-long; I believe the sameness of the music would tax the patience of the audience.
+For me, these performances seem over-long; as a frequent recital-giver, I worry that the sameness of the music might tax the patience of the audience.
 Perhaps that is why the director of this adorable group of small children decided to add MOTIONS to their performance!

 Notice, though, that the children are on RISERS - inherently risky equipment!
 I'm sure the parents and grandparents of those wee folk were biting their nails as their little ones slowly spun around, and shifted back and forth!

 Do you have a story or even a question about this vocal piece?
 Share it!

 Please note that all comments are moderated, and will not appear until I have approved them.
 Also, IF YOU ARE ASKING FOR MUSIC THAT IS NOT IN THE PUBLIC DOMAIN, YOUR REQUEST WILL BE IGNORED.
 That's pretty much any music written in the last 75 years...